aws-solutions/improving-forecast-accuracy-with-machine-learning/README.md

 related timeseries data, and item metadata are refreshed, which allows for A/B testing against different sets of related timeseries data and item metadata.

-As predictors are generated, their accuracy is tracked over time in Amazon CloudWatch, which allows users to track forecast accuracy and identify drifts over multiple forecasts and parameter-tuning configurations.
+After forecast exports and Athena tables are created, the solution automatically creates an interactive and shareable analysis in Amazon QuickSight with pre-set visuals and configurations to analyze your forecasts.

 To better capture and alert users of data quality issues, a configurable alert function can also be deployed with Amazon Simple Notification Service (Amazon SNS).
 This notifies the user on success and failure of the automated forecasting job, reducing the need for users to monitor their forecast workflow.

-This guide provides infrastructure and configuration information for planning and deploying the solution in the AWS Cloud.
+This guide provides infrastructure and configuration information for planning and deploying the solution in AWS.

 ## Architecture